 Creating, producing and providing program materials in accessible formats that meet ADA guidelines is one way that RFO honors the populations we serve and protects the integrity of the program.

 RFO Certified Ombudsman

 Certified Ombudsmen (CO) work to identify, investigate and resolve complaints with and on behalf of individuals.
 They receive complaints from individuals during regular in-home visits as well as referred by the deputy ombudsman.
 The CO works closely with the supervising RFO deputy.

 Advocacy & Human Rights

 100 Any Street Your TownPortland, OR97214

 Must be at least 18

 Orientation or Training

-Please join us in the conversation on September 29 at 1 or 6 pm.
-Just a half hour commitment to hear about our program and what we do.
+Please join us in the conversation on March 18th at 12:00 pm.
+Just a 45 minute commitment to hear about our program and what we do.
 If you find the work interesting, we ask for a one-year commitment of 4 or more hours per month.